concerto/concerto/README.md

 Full Installation Instructions: [https://github.com/concerto/concerto/wiki/Installing-Concerto-2](https://github.com/concerto/concerto/wiki/Installing-Concerto-2)

 ## What is Concerto?
 Concerto is an open source digital signage system.
-Users submit graphic, textual, and other content, and moderators approve that content for use in a variety of content feeds which are displayed on screens connected to computers displaying the Concerto frontned.
+Users submit graphic, textual, and other content, and moderators approve that content for use in a variety of content feeds which are displayed on screens connected to computers displaying the Concerto frontend.

 ## Dependencies
 * Ruby 2.0 or newer